 New IoF research looks at how the public perceive fundraising

-Today the IoF published “What does the public think of fundraising”, public perceptions survey results which explores how people view with fundraising profession.
+Today the IoF published “What does the public think of fundraising”, an infographic exploring how the public view the fundraising profession.

 Importance of the role

 - 78% of the general public think that raising funds for charity is an important thing, with young people more likely to agree that it is important

 - 83% of the public had not recently heard, read or seen something about the fundraising profession